antonfirsov/docs/2017/02-Feb/week4/docker.md

 The [Debian repo](https://hub.docker.com/_/debian/) includes Debian Stretch (Debian 9) images.
 It's the next version after Debian Jessie (Debian 8).
 We will not automatically roll forward .NET Core tags that use Debian Jessie to Debian Stretch but will create a new tag for it.
 This is similar to what other platforms do.

-Docker offers a service called AutoBuild that rebuilds higher-level images when base images change.
-The .NET Core images make use of this.
-For example, the [microsoft/dotnet:1.0-sdk](https://github.com/dotnet/dotnet-docker/blob/master/1.0/debian/sdk/Dockerfile) image is automatically rebuilt when the underlying [debian:jesse](https://hub.docker.com/_/debian/)image is rebuilt.

 Migrating .NET Framework Applications to Containers
 -------------------------------------------